codesH-himanshi/codesH-himanshi/README.md

 Tools & Practices: CI/CD, Git, Docker
 Other: Mentoring junior developers, project management

-Contact Information
+Contact Information-
 Email: himanshikashyap442@gmail.com
 Location: Burari, Delhi

-Links
+Links:
  [LinkedIn](www.linkedin.com/in/442-himanshi)

- Career Objective
+ Career Objective:
 Throughout my studies, I have focused on developing scalable and well-documented code.
 I enjoy working collaboratively but can also run with projects independently.
 I am excited about the prospect of joining a product-driven company.